INTRODUCTION

 ANTIOXIDANT-RICH FOODS FOR FASTER DETOX

-Eating a balanced diet rich in vitamins C and E, along with omega-3 fatty acids, strengthens the body’s defences and speeds up healing.
-Cruciferous vegetables like broccoli and Brussels sprouts aid in removing toxins from the bloodstream.
-Including turmeric, ginger and garlic in meals also provides anti-inflammatory benefits that support lung and liver recovery.
-A well-rounded diet not only helps detoxify but also reduces cravings, making it easier to stay tobacco-free.
+A healthy and balanced diet rich in vitamins C and E, along with omega-3 fatty acids, strengthens the body’s defences and promotes recovery.
+Cruciferous vegetables like broccoli and Brussels sprouts help cleanse the bloodstream, while turmeric, ginger and garlic deliver anti-inflammatory benefits for lung and liver health.
+Eating well not only supports detoxification but also curbs cravings, making it easier to remain tobacco-free.

 Regular physical activity improves lung capacity and enhances blood circulation, aiding the detoxification process.
-Cardiovascular exercises like brisk walking, jogging and swimming help clear mucus from the lungs and restore respiratory health.
-Breathing exercises, such as deep diaphragmatic breathing and yoga, strengthen lung muscles and improve oxygen intake.
-Over time, exercise helps former smokers regain endurance and improve overall physical health and wellbeing.
+Cardiovascular trainings like brisk walking, jogging and swimming help clear mucus from the lungs and restore respiratory health.
+Breathing trainings, such as deep diaphragmatic breathing and yoga, strengthen lung muscles and improves oxygen intake.
+Over time, physical activity helps former smokers regain endurance and improve overall physical health and mental wellbeing.
 Strength training also plays a role in boosting metabolism and promoting overall detoxification.
 Even simple activities like stretching and walking outdoors expose the lungs to fresh air, accelerating recovery.

 SUPPORTING THE LIVER’S DETOX FUNCTION